 During the holidays we always make an extra effort to serve

-November is always one of my favorite months of the year because we really focus on gratitude and service.
+December and November are always one of my months of the year because we really focus on gratitude and service ideas.

-Every year, we try hard to get the kids involved in service projects, and over the past few years we’ve done Secret Santa for kids in need, donated our old toys, visited nursing homes and sang Christmas carols to them, and much more.
+Every year, we try hard to get the kids involved in service ideas and projects, and over the past few years, we’ve done Secret Santa for kids in need, donated our old toys, visited nursing homes, and sang Christmas carols to them, and much more.

 It’s so important to me to raise boys who are kind, and getting them involved in serving from a young age is an amazing way to instill kindness into them.

-Try these 30+ ideas for serving with your family
+Try these 30+ simple service ideas with your family

 - Make a frozen dinner and deliver it to someone in need

-- Tie fleece blankets and donate to your local children’s hospital
+- Tie fleece blankets and donate them to your local children’s hospital

 - Visit a retirement or nursing home and sing songs to the residents